funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 - **Modality agnostic:** The agentic world isn’t limited to just text, which is why we’ve designed A2A to support various modalities, including audio and video streaming.

-## Conclusion
+## Closing thoughts
-In conclusion, the Model Context Protocol (MCP) represents a significant advancement in the field of AI, offering a standardized and versatile approach to integrating LLMs with external tools and APIs.
+The Model Context Protocol (MCP) represents a significant advancement in the field of AI, offering a standardized and versatile approach to integrating LLMs with external tools and APIs.
 We've explored its origins, contrasting it with existing function calling mechanisms and highlighting its advantages in terms of flexibility, security, and scalability.

 Through the GhidraMCP example, we've seen how MCP can be applied in real-world scenarios, such as reverse engineering, to automate complex tasks and enhance the capabilities of AI agents.
 We've also touched on the privacy concerns associated with MCP, emphasizing the importance of responsible data handling and security measures.